gederajeg/collogetr/README.md

 Example for retrieving the collocates with `colloc_leipzig()`.
 --------------------------------------------------------------

-The following code shows how to use `colloc_leipzig()` to search for the collocates for the directional preposition *ke* 'to' in Indonesian.
+The following code shows how to use `colloc_leipzig()` to search for the collocates for the future marker *ke* 'to' in Indonesian.
 The function will print out progress messages for steps taken.
 The input corpus below (i.e. `demo_corpus_leipzig`) is included as data in this package whose documentation can be accessed via `?demo_corpus_leipzig`.

 ``` r
 library(collogetr)